jtbgroup/kodi-media-sensors/README.md

 ### Cards to use with sensors

-The goal is to group all the sensors and have seperate Cards to display the sensors data.
+The goal is to group all the sensors and have separate Cards to display the sensors data.
 The cards that where tested are:

 - [Upcoming Media Card](https://github.com/custom-cards/upcoming-media-card) (kodi_media_sensor_recently_added_tvshow or kodi_media_sensor_recently_added_movie)
 - [Kodi Playlist Card](https://github.com/jtbgroup/kodi-playlist-card) (kodi_media_sensor_playlist)